loicteixeira/gj-unity-api/Documentation/Pages/tutorial.md

 # What else?
 It really just is a getting started tutorial.
 Have a look at the [documentation][1] to see what else you can do.

+Also consider having a look at the [test scenes](https://github.com/loicteixeira/gj-unity-api/tree/master/Assets/Tests), especially the `console` one.
+While they aren't the easiest to digest, they provide a good example on how to use everything.